 You need to practice all three to master the skill of praising, constructive criticism, and care.

 But quite often it turns out that the best motivate is a desk at the window.
-Or a better coffee in the kitchen and a green plant at the table.
+Or better coffee beans in the kitchen.
+Or a green plant at the table.

 Small things sum up.
 They show continuous attention and care.

-During your next one on one meeting with a team member, ask one the thing that will make him or her happy.
+During your next one on one meeting with a team member, you need to ask one question:

 It should be something specific, measurable, and tangible.